-This research has shown that 31% of mothers of children aged 4-16 years with ASD met the criteria for a provisional diagnosis of PTSD.
+This research has shown that 31.36% of mothers of children aged 4-16 years with ASD met the criteria for a provisional diagnosis of PTSD.
 As such, investigating interventions to help minimise the impact of trauma on them and those they care for would be vitally important.
-Including other variables could be illuminating, such as the gender of the child, including the number of children with ASD in the model as a potential risk factor and other co-morbidities of mother and child.
+Including other variables in the model could be illuminating, such as the gender of the child, the number of children with ASD and other co-morbidities of mother and child, as a potential risk factors.
 Further research may explore how mothers with children over 16 years of age compare in relation to trauma.
 It is unknown if mothers adapt and develop coping strategies with years of practice, or become worn down by the repeated ‘dosing’ of trauma.
 Future research may investigate posttraumatic growth scenarios, to discover if common themes for thriving in the situation may exist and if they could be replicated as protective factors for mothers.
 A model for assessing PTSD for mothers of children with ASD may be investigated in the future, to determine if using the PCL-5 is the best measure to capture the experience of this group of mothers.
-Comparisons to veterans have been made, where this group of mothers experience a higher rate of PTSD symptoms than Vietnam veterans, but is it most appropriate comparison, and does such a sensational comparison help or hinder developing the most appropriate or useful interventions to support this group?
+Comparisons to veterans have been made, where this group of mothers experience a higher rate of PTSD symptoms than Vietnam veterans, but it may not be the most appropriate comparison, and does such a sensational comparison help or hinder developing the most appropriate or useful interventions to support this group?
+Although a third of mothers in the current study reported PTSD symptoms, the other two thirds did not meet the diagnostic criteria so a further investigation of other protective factors may be enlightening, such as incorporating a measure for social and professional supports accessed by mothers.
+Further investigation into why some mothers reported low resilience, but did not report PTSD symptoms could include looking more in depth to specific behaviours of the child with ASD for example, to determine if some behaviours create greater vulnerability to PTSD symptoms than others.
+Additional questions may be asked about the mental state of the mother and whether medication has been used effectively to moderate some symptoms such as depression or anxiety, influencing outcomes.
 Future research may investigate the experiences of fathers of children with ASD and the relationship between the behavioural challenges of the child and the potential for the development of PTSD.
 Previous research has been limited by the small numbers of fathers who participate in research related to ASD.
 It could be useful to investigate the experiences of siblings to understand their level of trauma resulting from PTSD in their mother and the first-hand exposure to the dangerous and challenging behaviours of their sibling with ASD, with the hope of offering effective interventions and supports to reduce the negative impact on them.
 As ASD is a lifetime disability, and mothers will continue to be exposed to the behaviours of their child, exploring interventions that can support this group of mothers in the ongoing situation would be challenging, but much needed.

 Conclusion